December 2, 2024

 So, it’s not just about cutting costs but optimizing spending to achieve the best possible business outcomes.

-AI to the Rescue: How it Works
+AI Forecasting to the Rescue: How it Works

-AI-powered forecasting involves using machine learning algorithms to make forecasts.
+AI forecasting involves using machine learning algorithms to make forecasts.
 The specialized algorithms are fed rich data, and the models find valuable patterns and insights to help them make forecasts.

 Traditional cloud cost management often relies on historical data and manual analysis, which can be time-consuming and lead to inaccurate predictions.
 Alvaro Torroba, technical account manager at Google, agrees.
 In one of his articles, he mentions that “accurate cloud forecasting is one of the most difficult things to get right.
 In The State of Finops survey, advanced practitioners reported variances of about +/- 5% from their predictions - whilst less advanced reported variances as +/- 20%.

-As a real-life example, AI models can look at past data and predict when a spike in traffic is expected.
+As a real-life example, AI forecasting models can look at past data and predict when a spike in traffic is expected.
 This way, teams can better prepare for high-traffic scenarios and avoid outages and downtime.

-In a recent survey conducted by Forbes Advisor, 59% of businesses expect AI to help them save costs.
+In a recent survey conducted by Forbes Advisor, 59% of businesses expect AI forecasting to help them save costs.
 And with cloud cost, it’s a real possibility.

 Enhanced Visibility and Control